 Due to be watched by a huge global television audience, the extravaganza will recreate scenes from the British countryside and includes a cast of 10,000 performers, 12 horses, three cows, two goats and 10 chickens.

 "We need to make sure the show comes in on time, to make sure spectators can get home on public transport," a spokesman for London 2012 said.

-On Tuesday, G4S Chief Executive Nick Buckles suffered an excruciating grilling by irate lawmakers, agreeing during a parliamentary hearing that the failure to recruit enough guards had left the firm's reputation "in tatters".
+On Tuesday, G4S Chief Executive Nick Buckles suffered an excruciating grilling by irate politicians, agreeing during a parliamentary hearing that the failure to recruit enough guards had left the firm's reputation "in tatters".

 Hugh Robertson, the minister responsible for the Olympics, said contingency plans were being drawn up for the extra troops, and the government would pay for the extra security to make up for G4S's failings.

 London's underground trains and narrow, congested streets is under strain from commuters, tourists and shoppers at the best of times, but it must cope with an extra burden in the coming weeks.